Disaster recovery firm successfully recovers damages for Hurricane victims

 Deadline for filing a hurricane property damage claim

 Every state has a statute of limitations ‘ the legal timeframe for filing a claim in the court system.
-In Florida, the statute of limitations for property damage claims is four years from the time the damaged occurred.
-If you fail to file your property damage lawsuit after this four year deadline, your case will be dismissed and you forgo your right to recover any compensation for the property damage.
+In Florida, the statute of limitations for property damage claims is two years from the time the damaged occurred.
+If you fail to file your property damage lawsuit after this two year deadline, your case will be dismissed and you forgo your right to recover any compensation for the property damage.

 Get the compensation you deserve from your insurance company